Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 Lots of people who were poor and dispossessed worked on dams for the TVA, which was green energy in the 1930s.

 An analogy to today might be something like solar farms, wind farms — ways to produce power that is sustainable in the future.
-The other kind of thing is flood control and pumping mechanisms to protect America’s coastal areas, adapting to the climate crisis while putting the public purse to work.
+The other kind of thing is flood control and pumping mechanisms to protect America’s coastal areas — adapting to the climate crisis while putting the public purse to work.

-Sargent: Just as using public works to expand electricity availability formed the foundation of the economy of the future then, such things could help form a similar foundation now going forward.
+Sargent: Just as using public works to expand electricity availability formed the foundation of the economy of the future in Roosevelt’s time, such things could help form a similar foundation going forward.

 Rauchway: That’s right.
 Especially if you don’t stint on pointing it out.
 If you go visit any of the constructions of the TVA, they have somewhere on them the legend, “Built for the people of the United States.”
 They want you to know that this is the government at work, and this is for the people.